• Disease Overview

 Disease Overview

-The term fibrolamellar comes from the fibrous bands of tissue that occur in a unique โ€œlamellarโ€ pattern when tissue from a tumor is viewed under a microscope.
-Fibrolamellar carcinoma was first reported in the medical literature in 1956 and described as a different type of liver cancer from the more common kind of liver cancer, hepatocellular carcinoma (HCC).
-Most people with HCC have an underlying liver disease called cirrhosis, which is scarring of the liver that can occur as a result of long term liver damage due to hepatitis or alcohol use.
+Fibrolamellar carcinoma was first reported by doctors in medical literature in 1956 as a different type of liver cancer from the more common kind of liver cancer, hepatocellular carcinoma (HCC).
+Most people with HCC have serious liver damage, often from conditions such as hepatitis or long-term alcohol use, which cause scarring of the liver (cirrhosis).
 Most people with fibrolamellar carcinoma do not have an underlying liver disease and do not have cirrhosis.
-Many physicians now consider fibrolamellar carcinoma a separate form of cancer distinct from HCC.
+For this reason, many physicians now consider fibrolamellar carcinoma to be a distinct form of liver cancer.

 • Next section >